 ● Back, knee, and ankle injuries

 Some injuries may be severe and could result in a disability that requires ongoing care.
-It is best to seek medical attention immediately following a fall from a ladder, especially if you hit your head or lose consciousness for any time.
+It is best to seek medical attention immediately following a fall from a ladder or other workplace injuries, especially if you hit your head or lose consciousness at any time.

 Consult an Accident Lawyer in Houston